gqi/fastASSET/README.md

 # fastASSET: Fast ASSET using pre-screening

-This R package implements a fast version of ASSET for joint genetic association analysis across a large number of traits.
-It is developed based on ASSET, a subset-based approach for multi-trait association testing (Bhattacharjee et al, AJHG 2012).
-It provides a p-value of global association and a list of traits associated with each variant. fastASSET accelerates the computation by restricting subset search among the traits with suggestive level of associations.
-The traits are selected by a liberal p-value threshold.
-The input is GWAS summary statistics for one SNP across multiple traits.
+fastASSET is an R package for joint genetic association analysis across a large number of traits.
+It is an accelerated version of the *as*sociation analysis based on sub*set*s (ASSET) method (Bhattacharjee et al, AJHG 2012).
+The input is GWAS summary statistics for one genetic variant across multiple traits, and the output is a p-value for global association and a list of associated traits. fastASSET accelerates the computation by restricting subset search among the traits with suggestive level of associations, defined by a liberal p-value threshold.

 See the original `ASSET` R package for more information: <https://bioconductor.org/packages/release/bioc/html/ASSET.html>